MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 auto output = input | std::views::filter([](const int n) {return n % 3 == 0; }) | std::views::transform([](const int n) {return n * n; });
 ```

-In addition to being easier to read, it avoids the memory allocation required for the `intermediate` vector and its contents, while also allowing you to compose two operations.
+Besides being easier to read, it avoids the memory allocation required for the `intermediate` vector and its contents, while also allowing you to compose two operations.

-In the code above, each element that is divisible by three is combined with an operation to to square that element.
+In the code above, each element that is divisible by three is combined with an operation to square that element.
 The '`|`' symbol chains the operations together, and is read left to right.

 The result, `output`, is itself a type of range called a view, which is discussed next.